Professional development courses for English language teachers of primary school, secondary school, and adult learners.

 - fine tune your language skills

-Each OTA online summer course comprises an introductory session and five content modules delivered over a three-week period.
-You can start on July 6 or July 27.
-You may also choose to take two courses, the first beginning July 6, and the second beginning July 27.
+Each OTA online summer course comprises an introductory session and five content modules delivered over a four-week period.

 The asynchronous part of your course will allow you and your fellow participants to extend the learning from the live sessions.
 Typically, this will include follow up quizzes, extra readings and materials.
 You will also benefit from opportunities to discuss aspects of each session with your peers in pairs and in small groups, allowing you to reflect on how you might tailor the content of each session to your own teaching context.